alvachien/mathexercise/README.md

 # mathexercise
-It's all about math exercise, targets for student in Primary School.
+A web app which used to generate exercises of Math, targets for student in Primary School to do practices.
+It can store the failure in the exercises, and it also provide several puzzle games.

-This web app will:
+The features of web app including:
 1. Generate the quiz based on specified scope;
 2. Record the time spent;
 3. Use the failure failor to continue the exercise until it is fully succeed;
 4. It allows the retest upon failures;
 5. Show the statistics of the quiz;
+6. It supports several puzzle games;
+7. Multiple langues supported: English, Simplified Chinese;
+8. Further to come;

 # dependencies
 This web app depends on the following project